Information about the 2109 Annual Conference App will be announced soon.

 The Hilton’s full-service business center, located on the 2nd floor, provides copy services, faxing, shipping, and computer access for email.
 Business hours are Monday through Friday, 7:00AM-9:00PM; Saturday and Sunday, 7:00AM-7:00PM.

-Hotels maintain a list of licensed, bonded agencies offering onsite child-care services.
-You must make your own arrangements.
+Outside of these hours, hotels maintain a list of other licensed, bonded agencies offering child-care services.
 Contact your hotel’s concierge for additional information.

 Hilton New York Midtown